listen to this article:

 - He responsibly disclosed this vulnerability to Utimaco, and it took them a mere 7 months to fix it.

-We’ll deep dive into the takeaways from our discussion with Dr. Loukos further in this post but first let’s review why HSMs are important, and what makes them trustworthy.
+We’ll quickly dive into the takeaways from our discussion with Dr. Loukos further in this post, More information about HSMs, how they work and what makes them trustworthy can be found here.

 Are HSMs Foolproof?